vippsas/vipps-invoice-api/vipps-invoice-api.md

 To ensure GDPR compliance, the token has a limited time to live, currently _15 minutes_.
 Until it's expiry, clients are free to cache the token and reuse it to submit several invoices to the same recipient.

+## Tokens for APIM and Vipps Regninger

+There are two tokens to retrieve: 1.
+APIM access token 2.
+Vipps Regning Recipient token.
+1. APIM access token: Needed to call any Vipps API via APIM: `https://apitest.vipps.no/accesstoken/get`
+2. Vipps Regning Recipient Token: Needed to send/view invoices for a particular customer: `https://apitest.vipps.no/vipps-ipp/v1/recipients/tokens`

 ## Example 1: Send Invoice